willhowes/makers_portfolio_and_notes/week_2.md

 ### 4. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
 Achieved by:
+* SRP (Single Responsibility Principal) - I understand that a class or method should only do one thing.
+* Encapsulation - I can explain that this is the breaking up the codes's objects and methods into classes
+* Forwarding - my understanding is that, having split classes up so using SRP, forwarding is where by messages are forwarded from the new class to the old class.
+For example, where you have password checker and you take this out of a profile class then the new password_checker class will need to forward to the profile class a message to confirm if password_checker returns true.
+ * Private

+ * OO Design patterns
+  * Polymorphism
+  * Delagation/Fowarding
+  * Dependancy inje

 ### 5. Review another person's code and give them meaningful feedback
 Achieved by: